UltraEngine/Documentation/CPP/Introduction.md

 Welcome to the **Ultra App Kit** documentation.
 You're about to learn how to easily create desktop GUI applications.

+## Learning Resources ##
+- The documentation here describes all available classes and functions in the SDK.
+- Officlal video tutorials are available [here](https://www.leadwerks.com/community/video/browse/3-tutorials).
+- You can ask questions and get answers from staff and other developers in the [technical assistance forum](https://www.leadwerks.com/community/forum/91-technical-assistance).

+## Getting Started ##

 When you run Ultra App Kit the program interface will look like this:
 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_interface.png' width='500px'/>